Signs and symptoms of depression in teenagers

 Advice for parents concerned their teen is suffering from depression

-When speaking to a teenager with depression, Dr van Zwanenberg suggests that parents should calmly explain that they are worried as they have seen changes in the teen’s behaviour.
+When speaking to a teenager who has signs and symptoms of depression, Dr van Zwanenberg suggests that parents should calmly explain that they are worried as they have seen changes in the teen’s behaviour.

 Parents should also offer to spend quality time together doing something the young person would normally enjoy as this may facilitate further discussion when engaging in an activity.

 If you are worried about the young person being at risk of harming themselves, explain to them that you want to support them in a way they feel comfortable with.
 Think what you can put in place to give them things to look forward to.

 It is worth discussing a risk communication system with them, perhaps a traffic light system; asking them if they can, either verbally or through text, signify a colour that represents their risk morning and evening.

 If they are red, what would that mean?
 How would they like you to react?
 It might be that they want you to sit with them and not leave them alone until they are amber.

 Amber might mean they are feeling low but not at risk of harming themselves, while green might be they are having a good day and they should be allowed out with their friends on their own.